ropensci/fellingdater/README.md

 ### sapwood\_comb\_plot()

-Plot the output of `sapwood_combine()` with `ggplot()`
+`sapwood_comb_plot()` provides an easy-to-use function to plot the output of `sapwood_combine()` with `ggplot()`.

+For each individual series the probability density for the number of sapwood rings (i.e. the date range in which the actual felling date is situated) is displayed, according to the chosen sapwood model.
+The combined probability density for the shared felling date is highlighted in dark grey.
+A horizontal line delineates the *highest probability density interval* (hdi) according to the chosen credible interval (`credMass`).

-This first set of tree-ring series migh share a common felling date, situated between 1010 and 1018 AD.
+The `dummy1` set of simulated tree-ring series might share a common felling date.
+According to the `sapwood_combine()` output this shared felling date is situated between 1010 and 1018 AD.

 ``` r
 source("./R/sapwood_comb_plot.R")